telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 The new **SpreadExtensibilityManager** class is exposing two properties:

-* **ImagePropertiesResolver**: Gets or sets a specific *IImagePropertiesResolver* implementation.
+* **ImagePropertiesResolver**: Gets or sets an *ImagePropertiesResolverBase* instance used to resolve image properties.

-    > .NET Standard specification does not provide APIs for getting the image properties.
-Thus, in order to export them a custom implementation of the ImagePropertiesResolver interface have to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
+    > .NET Standard specification does not define APIs for getting the image properties.
+Thus, in order to export them a custom implementation inheriting the ImagePropertiesResolverBase abstract class have to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
 Please, keep in mind this properties resolver does not have a default implementation.

-    **Example 1** shows how you can create a custom implementation of the IImagePropertiesResolver interface in Windows environment.
+    **Example 1** shows how you can create a custom implementation inheriting the ImagePropertiesResolverBase abstract class in Windows environment.

-    #### **[C#] Example 1: Windows Example: Creating custom class implementing the IImagePropertiesResolver interface**
+    #### **[C#] Example 1: Windows Example: Creating custom implementation inheriting the ImagePropertiesResolverBase abstract class**
     {{region cs-radspreadprocessing-cross-platform_0}}

-        public class ImageInfo : IImagePropertiesResolver
+        public class ImageInfo : ImagePropertiesResolverBase
         {
-            public Size GetImageSize(byte[] imageData)
+            public override Size GetImageSize(byte[] imageData)
             {
                 MemoryStream stream = new MemoryStream(imageData);
                 using (var image = new System.Drawing.Bitmap(stream))